Machi Picchu. Inca Trail trek 4 days

 It actually made me choke up a few times along the way, quite overwhelming at times.
 I really think you just have to see it.

-The day ends with a lot of downhill, good for sore muscles in the thighs but not so good for the knees!
+The day ends with a lot of downhill, which is good for sore muscles in the thighs but not so good for the knees!

 Forever Young At The End Of Day Three?